-- Mark a vertical line down the back of the edge directly beneath a top edge notch space where the corner fold is needed.
+- 1. Mark a vertical line down the back of the edge directly beneath a top edge notch space where the corner fold is needed.
 With the angle grinder score the line in three places sufficiently to create a fold line. - 2.
-Also cut a gap in the top lip and remove a bottom foot tab on one side of the fold line to allow room for bending in. - 3.
+Also widen the top lip notch gap and cut and remove a bottom foot tab on one side of the fold line to allow room for bending in. - 3.
 Bend strongly by hand; using a block of wood close to the fold to form the bend against helps.

-For reverse corners ($\sim 270^{\circ}$) a fold line will need to be cut in as above.
+For reverse corners (~270°) a fold line will need to be cut in as above.
 Also raise the height of the notch groove to the top of the lip neatly to aid the bend.
 No other cuts are required.